16"-18" Kids Bikes (Ages 4-7)

 Larger diameter wheels cover more distance per rotation.
 This means, young riders won't fatigue as quickly.

 Once the wheels are rolling, they hold momentum and speed better.
-Less input is needed to pedal the bike because the wheels just keep rolling.
+Less effort is needed to pedal the bike because the wheels just keep rolling.

 With the seat all the way down, does your young rider have a slight knee bend?